 As we know, Docker Compose is a tool for defining and managing multiple containers at once.
 By default, Docker Compose sets up a dedicated network for the defined containers, enabling communication between them.
 As a result, we can create and run services with a given configuration file using a single command.

-In this tutorial, we'll see two YAML properties that allow us to customize networking between containers – expose and ports.
-We'll describe them in detail, show the basic use cases, and highlight their key differences.
+In this tutorial, we'll focus on two YAML properties that allow us to customize networking between containers, expose and ports.
+We'll describe them in detail, explore the basic use cases, and highlight their key differences.